-The leaves of these new Giant cactus varieties should be shrunken slightly or wilted at least (except in absolutely dry deserts or in very warm summer weather).
+The leaves of these new cactus should be shrunken slightly or wilted at least before planting (except in absolutely dry deserts or in very warm summer weather).
 Meantime, an earlier and more rapid growth will be secured by plowing and harrowing the land as for any other crop.